Greece Moments Greece Moments

 Chalki Restaurant Mavri Thalassa

-Halki is tranquil and quieter overall, here you can relax more.
-Nevertheless, die-hard Greece fans will sooner or later visit both island pearls.
+Halki is tranquil and quieter overall, where you can relax more.
+Nevertheless, die-hard Greece fans will sooner or later visit both of these island gems.

 Dodecanese Islandhopping – Guide with 12 Islands